CodyQin/SGtSNEpiPy/README.md

 `SGtSNEpiPy` is a `Python` interface to [`SG-t-SNE-П`](https://github.com/fcdimitr/SGtSNEpi.jl), a `Julia` package.
-It enables the Python users to utilize and take full advantage of the `SG-t-SNE-П` functionalities within the Python ecosystem.
+It enables Python users to utilize and take full advantage of the `SG-t-SNE-П` functionalities within the Python ecosystem.
 With SGtSNEpiPy, users can swiftly and directly embed and visualize a sparse graph in a $d$-dimensional space, $d=1,2,3$.
 The